-AQA Media studies essay structuresWatch
+AQA Media studies essay structuresWatch this thread

 As for practice questions, does anyone have a really good essay structure for AQA media studies?
 Mainly the 20 and 25 marker questions.
 If so, it would really help me, thanks

 Definition - Define the keywords that you have underlined.
 For example "representation refers to how issues and individuals are constructed by the producers of media texts, and can be done so for a variety of different reasons"

 Argument - the point of view that you will be taking in the essay. eg

 "Media representations are constructed by producers to be as generic as possible, in order to appeal to the widest possible audience"

 "Producers lazily reuse genre conventions to appeal to the largest possible audience"

 Context - Basic information on the texts you are studying, eg "The Selfish Giant is a 2013 British social realist film directed by Clio Barnard which had limited financial success in cinemas"

 Point - The thing that you wil be discussing in th eg:

 "There are many powerful, though possibly negative representations of the working class used in The Selfish Giant, to present to the audience the depressing life of the working class in Bradford"